heyjoeway/rippa/README.md

 ## Security Notice

 To access the optical drive device and mount filesystems, the Docker container requires privileged access.
-[Official documentation on the risks can be read at this link.](https://docs.docker.com/engine/containers/run/#runtime-privilege-and-linux-capabilities) As a mitigaton, you can add `--network none` to any of the `docker run` commands to block all network access, but doing so will prevent CD rips from being automatically tagged.
+[Official documentation on the risks can be read at this link.](https://docs.docker.com/engine/containers/run/#runtime-privilege-and-linux-capabilities) As a mitigaton, you can add `--network none` to any of the `docker run` commands to block all network access, but doing so will prevent audio CD rips from being automatically tagged.
 Any pull requests to handle this more securely are welcome.

 ## Starting the Container